hoarus/todo-list/README.md

 Each project will have:
 - Name
-- List of Todos (array of objects)
+- List of Todos (object of objects)

 Each to-do will be an object with:
 - Title